paramientos/marygen/readme.md

 This command will generate a Livewire page for the User model with CRUD functionality, name the view file `admin-users.blade.php`, and translate the content from English to Spanish and skip the automatic route generation.

-## Automatic Route Generation (as of v0.35.2)
+## Prevent Automatic Route Generation (as of v0.35.2)
-Starting from version 0.35.1, MaryGen includes an automatic route generation feature.
-By default, when you generate a new component using the `marygen:make` command, a corresponding route is automatically added to your `routes/web.php` file.
+Starting from version 0.35.2, MaryGen prevents automatic route generation feature.
+By default, when you generate a new component without using --no-route option with the `marygen:make` command, a corresponding route is automatically added to your `routes/web.php` file.

 ## Customization